 How big of an issue is homelessness in our community?

-Servants of Shelter provided over 3,000 stays in the last year.
+Servants of Shelter provided almost 4000 stays in the last year.
 We work in collaboration with other local agencies to connect our guests to permanent housing services many guests.
 Homelessness in rural and remote communities such as ours is often invisible, but it very much exists.

 What does homelessness look like?